dotnet/docs/docs/standard/analyzers/platform-compat-analyzer.md

     public void ApiSupportedFromWindows8UnsupportFromWindows10();
     ```

   - **Inconsistent list**.
 If the lowest version for some platforms is `[SupportedOSPlatform]` while it is `[UnsupportedOSPlatform]` for other platforms, it's considered to be inconsistent, which is not supported for the analyzer.
-If inconsistency occurs the analyzer would ignore the `[UnsupportedOSPlatform]` platforms.
+If inconsistency occurs, the analyzer ignores the `[UnsupportedOSPlatform]` platforms.
   - If the lowest versions of `[SupportedOSPlatform]` and `[UnsupportedOSPlatform]` attributes are equal, the analyzer considers the platform as part of the **Supported only list**.
 - Platform attributes can be applied to types, members (methods, fields, properties, and events) and assemblies with different platform names or versions.
   - Attributes applied at the top level `target` affect all of its members and types.